Care Home Health related deaths

 2020-0001 3 Jan 2020 Manchester (South)

-National Institute for Health and Care … Department of Health and Social Care Stockport Borough Council
+Department of Health and Social Care National Institute for Health and Care … Stockport Borough Council

-Concerns summary There is a critical lack of national guidance for monitoring refractory epilepsy, particularly for assistive technology.
+Concerns summary (AI summary) There is a critical lack of national guidance for monitoring refractory epilepsy, particularly for assistive technology.
 Additionally, a local authority failed to consistently conduct legally required annual Care Act reviews due to resource constraints.

 Keith Whetton